srolandmarshall/phish-cli-app/README.md

 *Things that should work soon*:

 1. Look up song by name
-2. Look up tour by name
-3. Look up show by date
+2. Look up show by date
-4. Look up last played show by `lastshow`
+3. Look up last played show by `lastshow`
-5. Look up most popular songs by `top10`
+4. Look up most popular songs by `top10`

 *Things that are a stretch goal*: